 - Enterprise clients and SaaS sales models

-Given all of these variables, there are still some general principles in the SaaS sales cycle that apply to nearly all SaaS companies.
+Despite these variables, general principles in the SaaS sales cycle fit most companies.
 We’ve gathered the nine steps most commonly integrated into every company’s SaaS sales process.

 The 9 Step SaaS Sales Process